 You will still need to submit all the evidence that shows that your marriage was "bona fide" (real) along with your I-751.

-If your spouse died after you filed an I-751 with both your signatures, USCIS cannot approve the I-751 (not even if it was submitted on time, before the deadline).
+If your spouse died after you filed an I-751, and it contained both your signatures, USCIS cannot approve the I-751 (not even if it was submitted on time, before the deadline).
 You will have to ask USCIS to convert your I-751 into one with a waiver request.
-Get in touch with the USCIS Customer Contact center to get help with this; it might make an appointment for you to visit a local USCIS office.
+Get in touch with the USCIS's Contact Center for help with this; they might make an appointment for you to visit a local USCIS office.

 If your spouse died before the time came to file an I-751, or otherwise never signed an I-751 before death, you can file an I-751 on your own.

 Where the form asks for "Basis for Petition," skip the "Joint Filing" boxes and go to the "Waiver or Individual Filing Request" section, then request the waiver by checking the box saying, "My spouse is deceased."

 Submit all the evidence that shows that your marriage was bona fide along with your I-751, and a copy of the death certificate.

 Typically, an immigrant and U.S. spouse are expected to file an I-751 to remove the conditions on residency within the 90-day period preceding the two-year anniversary of the date the immigrant got a conditional green card.

 If, however, your spouse died before you two were able to do that, you can sign and file the I-751 yourself at any time, with a waiver request, based on the death of your spouse.
 For example, you can file your I-751 long before the usual 90-day period if your spouse died shortly after you became a conditional resident.
 There's no need to wait until 90 days before the two-year anniversary of your getting conditional residence.